 Exception: A team may choose to use one pitcher for the first game and a second pitcher for the second game.

-C. If there is a play on a batter going to first base from home plate, he/she must touch the portion of the double bag extending into foul territory.
+- If there is a play on a batter going to first base from home plate, he/she must touch the portion of the double bag extending into foul territory.
 The batter may be called out for failing to do so.
 If there is no play at first base, the batter is allowed to touch the bag in fair territory.
-Players may over-run first base with impunity as long as they do not, in the judgment of the umpire, “make a move” toward second base after touching the first base.
+Players may over-run first base with impunity if they do not, in the judgement of the umpire, “make a move” toward second base after touching the first base.

-D. Base runners may not leave their bases until the batter has made contact with the ball or the ball crosses the plate.
+- Base runners may not leave their bases until the batter has contacted the ball or the ball crosses the plate.

-In order to score, a base runner must tag the extra home plate before a defensive player in possession of the ball touches home plate.
+To score, a base runner must tag the extra home plate before a defensive player in possession of the ball touches home plate.
 To get a runner who is “committed to home” out, a defensive player must touch home plate while in possession of the ball before that runner tags the extra home plate.
 He/she must touch home plate, not the base runner.
-Contact with a base runner, who is committed to home, by any defensive player may result in an “obstruction call” by the umpire in which case the runner will be awarded home plate.
+Contact with a base runner, who is “committed to home” by any defensive player may result in an “obstruction call” by the umpire in which case the runner will be awarded home plate.

 A base runner will also be called out if he/she touches or crosses any portion of home plate.

-C. No courtesy runner will be permitted from home.
+- No courtesy runner will be permitted from home plate.
 The batter must reach first (1st) base on his/her own.

-D. A courtesy runner may only advance one (1) base as result of the next batter’s at bat attempt, that is:
+- A courtesy runner may only advance one (1) base as result of the next batters at bat attempt, that is:

-If the courtesy runner forgets to stop at 1 base he/she will be directed back to the proper base without risk of being tagged out.
+If the courtesy runner forgets to stop at the next base, he/she will be directed back to the proper base without risk of being tagged out.